orsinium/notes/notes-en/counter.md

 # Everything about Counter

 I think, `collections.Counter` is the most magic and powerful container in Python.
-In a nutshell, this is [multiset](https://en.wikipedia.org/wiki/Multiset) realization.
+This is smart and beautiful [multiset](https://en.wikipedia.org/wiki/Multiset) realization.
 Let's have a look at what `Counter` can do.

 ## Basic usage